edgestorejs/edgestore/docs/docs/main/troubleshooting.md

 - access the app
   - [http://localhost:3000](http://localhost:3000)

-There are also [other example apps](https://github.com/edgestorejs/edgestore/tree/main/examples) that you can try.
+There are [other example apps](https://github.com/edgestorejs/edgestore/tree/main/examples) that you can try.
 Try to find the one that is closer to your use case.

 # Tried everything and still not working?